-Best Swimsuits for Women 2019
+The Best Swimsuits for Women of 2022

 Check out this list of the best active swimwear and get ready for a summer of adventure.

-Best One Piece Swimsuit for Women: Carve Designs Dahlia One Piece ($18-90)
+Best One-Piece Swimsuit for Women: Carve Designs Dahlia One Piece ($18-90)

 This is the one-piece swimsuit we’ve been dreaming about.
 It rides the line perfectly between comfort, performance, and style.
-The nylon spandex blend is silky soft against the skin while still giving the feel of full coverage and support.
+The nylon-spandex blend is silky soft against the skin while still giving the feel of full coverage and support.